Boost your libido with aphrodisiac foods

 aphrodisiac ginger

-The ginger rhizome is thought to be an aphrodisiac thanks to the gingerol it contains.
+Ginger rhizome is thought to be aphrodisiac thanks to the gingerol it contains

-People have consumed the ginger rhizome, a perennial plant, for over 4,000 years.
-In India and China, it is used in traditional medicines as a natural aphrodisiac.
+The ginger rhizome, a perennial plant, has been consumed for more than 4,000 years.
+In India and China, it is used in traditional medicine as a natural aphrodisiac.

-Its aphrodisiac effects are thought to come from gingerol, which stimulates blood flow to the genital organs.
-It would also increase sperm production in men.
+Its aphrodisiac effects are thought to come from gingerol, which stimulates blood flow to the genitals.
+It is also believed to increase sperm production in men.

-Ginger is consumed chopped, grated, or sliced to enhance dishes, or as a powder (2 to 5 grams per day).
+Ginger can be eaten chopped, grated, or sliced to enhance dishes, or in powdered form (2 to 5 grams per day).

 2. Ginseng